 There’s no denying that the world of investing can be very confusing for first timers – we blame the financial jargon!
 Luckily, we’re here to help, and we’ve got some investment tips to make things a bit easier for you and help you take control of your journey.

 If you haven’t taken the plunge yet, what are you waiting for?
-Assuming your finances are in a good shape, and you’re comfortable taking some risk with your money, now could be a good time to start investing.
+Assuming you're in the position to and you’re comfortable taking some risk with your money, now could be a good time to start investing.
 By delaying your investment journey, you could be missing out on some positive growth – not ideal if you’re looking to maximise your potential profits.
-If you’re in a strong financial position, and want to make the most of your investment journey, it could be worth letting your FOMO take over and urge you to invest.
+If you want to make the most of your investment journey, it could be worth letting your FOMO take over and urge you to invest.
 The earlier you start, the sooner your money could grow, so consider joining the investment world as soon as you can.

 Invest as much or as little as you want